LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
-This is especially true for intermediaries that might not be serving clients using HTTP/2.
+This is especially true for intermediaries that might not be serving clients using HTTP/2 Plus Plus.
 A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last stream identifier set to $BIG_NUMBER and a NO_ERROR code.
 This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
 After allowing time for any in-flight stream creation (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last stream identifier.
 This ensures that a connection can be cleanly shut down without losing requests.

 After sending a GOAWAY frame, the sender can discard frames for streams initiated by the receiver with identifiers higher than the identified last